Contact A Lawyer

-Side effects of the cholesterol drug Lipitor may be linked to an increased risk of type 2 diabetes in otherwise healthy and active users.
+The cholesterol drug Lipitor may be linked to an increased risk of type 2 diabetes in otherwise healthy and active users.
 As a result of Pfizer’s failure to adequately warn about this potential risk, former users may be entitled to financial compensation through a Lipitor diabetes lawsuit.

 LIPITOR DIABETES LAWSUIT STATUS: In January 2017, a federal judge granted summary judgment in favor of the defendants.
 However, some product liability lawsuits are being reviewed by Lipitor lawyers for diabetes suffered by individuals throughout the United States.

 OVERVIEW: Lipitor (atorvastatin) is a statin-based cholesterol drug developed by the Pfizer subsidiary Warner-Lambert.
 The medication is one of the best selling drugs in the world, and generated more than $125 billion in sales before the patent expired in 2011.
 Several generic Lipitor versions are also now available.